darrylcauldwell/darrylcauldwell.github.io/content/post/veba-knative.md

 trigger.eventing.knative.dev/kn-ps-echo-trigger created
 ```

-We can then check the vmware-functions namespace to get the pod name.
+We see the service and eventing resources are created and we can check the vmware-functions namespace to get the kn-ps-echo function pod names.
 There are two containers in the pod, the user-container runs the function so we can follow its logs and see the flow of vCenter events being echo'd.

 ```bash
 kubectl get pods --namespace vmware-functions